-Down Syndrome Awareness Day recently came and went on March 21.
+Down Syndrome Awareness Day came and went last month on March 21.
 3/21 — get it?
 Three copies of the 21st chromosome. :-)

 And this morning I woke up and needed a rant.
 So I figured what better place to do it than on my blog and then share it across social media… Obviously!